- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 However, why are our larger web pages loading faster than the smaller Fiori pages that are only rendering numbers and text?
 Are we using some super fast backend?
 Hardly.
 We like our web host, but it is no top end setup.
 If we wanted to invest more money per month, we could get the speed faster, at a quite small cost.
 We could for instance move towards a dedicated server at our current host.
-That would increase the hardware available to fulfill requests.
+That would increase the hardware available to fulfil requests.

 What about the database?
 Is an advanced top-end database that the secret to our performance?
 Nope.
 Our web host uses MySQL.
 MySQL is owned by Oracle, but it is an open source database.
 MySQL is free.
 Does MySQL have a column data store and “in memory architecture” as does HANA?
 Nope.
 In fact, HANA does not compete with MySQL.

 SAP has stated that HANA is faster than any of the top end databases offered by Oracle, IBM or Microsoft.
 But they are certainly not referring to open source database projects.
 Open source databases like MySQL, MariaDB, and PostgreSQL are not even part of the HANA conversation.

 How about the application server?
 Must we be using a space-age application server right?

 Our host uses Apache.
 Once again, Apache is an open source project and is free.
 Fiori uses the SAP Fiori Front-end Server.
 It is based on a NetWeaver Applications Server ABAP.